ggreer/geoff.greer.fm/_posts/2016-09-25-ag-ripgrep-ignore.md

 Support for `.ignore` files is in ag v0.33.0 and later.
 If you have `.agignore` files, don't worry.
 You'll have plenty of time to rename them.
 It will be at least six months before I deprecate them, and probably a year before they're no longer read.

-The whole experience was very positive for everyone involved.
+The whole experience was positive for everyone involved.
 Andrew and I had an enjoyable exchange.
 Users of our tools were saved some trouble.
 And there's a decent chance that more software will support the same `.ignore` standard.
-I'm very happy to have played a part in creating this small gem of collaboration.
+I'm happy to have played a part in creating this small gem of collaboration.

 ---